 I love the sandy beaches of Southern California.
 Even when our vacation is focused on visiting theme parks, we take at least one or two days to visit some local beaches.

 One of my favorite things to do is to drive the Pacific Coast Highway and just stop at whatever beach catches our eye.
 That said, there are a couple beaches we definitely prefer.

-Huntington beach is large, has lots of great activities and rental shops, but the parking is quite expensive ($15 last visit).
+Huntington Beach is large, has lots of great activities and rental shops, but the parking is quite expensive ($15 last visit).
 It also feels like it takes forever to walk across the loose sand to the ocean.

 Our absolute favorite beach has become Seal Beach.
-There are less crowds and the parking is very affordable (starting at $3).
+There are fewer crowds and the parking is very affordable (starting at $3).
 We also tend to find that we can get a close parking spot whenever we visit.

 Take in dinner and a show

 If you want a unique dining experience, check out the great dining options in Buena Park, California.
 On top of hot dining options like Rock & Brews, you can also dine at the popular Medieval Times or Pirates Dinner Adventure.
 Both are near Knott’s Berry Farm, and a short drive from the Disneyland Resort.